chr1shr/vdropimpact/README.md

   implemented using a finite-element discretization [12] using a bilinear hat function basis [6,7].

-- **visco_impl** describes the linear system arising from the the liquid viscous term using an implicit Crank–Nicolson discretization.
+- **visco_impl** describes the linear system arising from the liquid viscous term using an implicit Crank–Nicolson discretization.
 The code creates two separate versions of this class for solving for the *x* and *y* velocity components.
 The linear systems for the two components are near-identical apart from a small difference in the boundary condition implementation.

 ## Known issues
 The code has been tested over a wide range of different parameter choices.